 Pro Tip: The night before, let your kids skewer the peppers, chicken and pineapple while you make the marinade (expect to break up the occasional sword fight).
 Marinate a batch without chili peppers and jalapeños to appease those picky palates.

-Listen to your fans, young and old, go wild when you bring out the final piece de resistance.
-Yes, just when you thought potatoes could never be a desert, I present the Baked Creamer Potato Donuts!
+Listen to your fans, young and old, go wild when you bring out the final pièce de résistance.
+Yes, just when you thought potatoes could never be a dessert, behold the Chocolate Potato Doughnuts.
 Can you say, “Kicked it straight through the goalpost?”
 These yummy eye-poppers will delight even the guests whose team came second.

 Pro Tip: Make these days in advance and you’ll make up for the little extra effort they take.
 Question is: will they last until game day?